franciscobmacedo/credits-extractor/README.md

 Edit the `main` function under `main.py`.
 You can:

-- choose to extract credits from a movie given a movie file path and the credits start time (if you already know the start time of the credits)
+- choose to extract credits from a movie given a video file path and the credits start time (if you already know the start time of the credits)
 - detect and extract all credits from movies stored under the `movies` directory (which you should create and populate)
 - detect and extract credits from a particular movie